clabrugere/clabrugere.github.io/_posts/2023-10-29-debugging-nn.md

 - Don’t put regularization initially to make it easier to overfit on a small set of data points.

 - For deep networks or if you see vanishing gradients, you can add ‘skip-connections’ parallel to the main trainable block of layers, to build residual neural networks.
-It allows to flow gradients from the loss down to the input and addresses vanishing gradients.
+It allows gradients to flow from the loss down to the input and addresses vanishing gradients.

 ![skip connections](/assets/img/posts/debugging-nn/skip-connection.png)

 - Log every intermediate results shapes and invoke the forward pass on a small batch of random samples to make sure shapes are correct.
-Because of broadcasting rules, you can have silent failure modes when evaluating operations on tensors with the wrong shapes.
+Because of broadcasting rules, you can have silent failure when evaluating operations on tensors with the wrong shapes.
 Some causes of incorrect shapes can be: wrong dimension in reduce operations (sum, mean, …) or softmax, wrong dimensions in transpose/permute operations, forgot to unsqueeze/squeeze.

 ### Training